toastmasters-aachen/toastmasters-aachen.github.io/membership.md

 📑 How it works:

-    mentor can be anyone who has done their ice breaker, (ideally someone who finished level 1 or is part of TM for a bit of time)
+    A mentor can be anyone who has done their ice breaker, (ideally someone who finished level 1 or is part of TM for a bit of time)

     limited time-frame: until the ice breaker speech is done